Frequently Asked Questions

 Q: How many bathrooms are there?

-A: 3 baths plus ½ bath in the chicken barn.
+A: 3 baths plus ½ bath in the barn during peak season.

 Q: How many beds are there?